borkod/CYC2025/presentation.md

 Slide: OIDC

 - OIDC is an authentication layer built on top of OAuth 2.0, enabling identity verification using tokens.
-- OIDC extends OAuth 2.0 by providing additional ID Tokens that carry claims (user info) and scopes (permissions).
+- Additionally, these tokens that carry claims (user info) and scopes (permissions).
 - This allows fine-grained authorization in apps by controlling what data users can access based on their identity.
 - It allows applications to authenticate users via external identity providers (e.g., Google, Microsoft).
 - OIDC is commonly used for Single Sign-On (SSO), allowing users to log in once and access multiple apps.